RobertSou/RobertSou/README.md

 Front-End Developer
 -------------------

-I've been learning to code for 6 years...
+I've been learning to code since 2013...

 * 🌍  I'm based in Itapevi - SP
 * 🖥️  See my portfolio at [Robert S.](http://www.robertmenezes.com.br/)